If you’ve experienced a mild or moderate burn, you can stop by your local MedExpress to have our medical team evaluate and treat it.

 - Avoiding putting ice or butter on burned skin, because these can possibly damage tissue.

-If a first-degree burn affects most of the hands or feet, or if it is on the face, groin, buttocks or a major joint, it should be considered severe.
+- If the burn affects most of the hands or feet, or if it is on the face, groin, buttocks, or a major joint.

 - Be sure not to remove clothing that may be stuck to skin.